carol8421/mongo-flask/README.md

 # Flask Docker image

-Flask Docker image powered by Python 3.4, with nginx and gunicorn and the MongoDB driver.
+Flask Docker image powered by Python (latest available from official python image), with nginx and gunicorn and the MongoDB driver.
 It is aimed at a production use.

 # Project quickstart